 Nothing is more distracting than when you are thirsty or hungry and making sure that 2 hours before your Reiki session, you have eaten either a meal or a snack and had a glass or two of water can guarantee this won’t be a problem.

-However, you also don’t want to eat something too heavy, as that takes up a lot of your energy.
+However, you also don’t want to eat something too heavy, which takes up much of your energy.
 Having something on the lighter side that is enough to suppress your hunger is best.
 This way, you can allow your energy to be directed to your Reiki treatment instead of digesting your lunch.

 Wear Comfortable Clothes